jkmoua/CppNotes/Topics/C++ Basics.md

 All procedure-like entities in C++ are called **functions**.

-Functions are also called procedures, methods, functions, or subprograms in other languages.
+Functions  in C++ what other languages may call procedures, methods, functions, or subprograms.

-A **computer program** is a sequence of instruction that the the computer, step by step, what it is we want it to do.
+A **computer program** is a sequence of instructions that tells the computer, step by step, what it is we want it to do.

 **Statements** are the instructions in a computer program.